General Laws and FAQs about Circumcision

 The honorarium a mohel receives for performing a Bris circumcision (Bris Milah) varies from mohel to mohel.
 Generally, an experienced mohel receives somewhere between $500 to $800 for the entire Bris circumcision ceremony.
 A mohel will usually take into account travel time when he travels a great distance.
-Rabbi Gadi Levy has never refused to perform a Bris circumcision for a Jewish child due to a parents inability to afford.
+Rabbi Gadi Levy has never refused to perform a Bris/Circumcision for a Jewish child due to a parents inability to afford.
 Rabbi Levy has helped parents with a low income, make financial arrangements to help make a dignified Bris circumcision.
-There have been a number of cases where Rabbi Levy has performed a Bris circumcision (Bris Milah) at no charge.
+If you would like to sponsor the cost of a circumcision please let Rabbi Levy know.

 Is Rabbi Levy an experienced Mohel?

 Rabbi Gadi Levy is a notably experienced certified mohel who has been performing Bris circumcision (Bris Milah) in Israel and Colorado for a number of years.
-In addition, Rabbi Levy can also connect you with a mohel in many other communities throughout the United States .
-Rabbi Levy does travel, and has performed circumcisions in Canada as well as other neighboring states.
+Over the past ten years, Rabbi Levy has performed hundreds of circumcisions.
+Rabbi Levy has traveled to Wyoming Salt Lake City, Steam Boat Springs, Colorado Springs, Boulder, Portland, Seattle to perform circumcisions on baby boys.
+Rabbi Levy has also performed numerous circumcisions in Canada and Israel as well.